suanthuy/learning-note/English/TOEIC Speaking/Mock test/Mock test 1.md

 ![](./Images/mock-test-1-6.png)

-This picture shows a square with many people doing various things in the middle of the picture a father and his two children are playing by in the fountain on the right there are two teenagers sitting on a bench watching the family play in the background several people are sitting under umbrellas and one of them appears to be eating ice cream it looks like a very relaxing afternoon in this
+This picture shows a square with many people doing various things.
+In the middle of the picture, a father and his two children are playing by in the fountain.
+On the right, there are two teenagers sitting on a bench watching the family play.
+In the background, several people are sitting under umbrellas and one of them appears to be eating ice cream.
+It looks like a very relaxing afternoon.

 ![](./Images/mock-test-1-7.png)